You’ve built a fantastic service.

 Here are a few examples that explain the timing behind review requests.

-1. Reciprocity.
-You've done something huge for your customer.
-You've just wowed them, you've gone above and beyond the call of duty.
+- Reciprocity.
+You can ask for a review immediately after you’ve done something good for your customer.
+You’ve just wowed them; you’ve gone above and beyond the call of duty.
 The principle of reciprocity kicks in, triggering a desire in your customers to return the favor.
+This tactic is related to prestige.

-3. Authority.
-Your customer's story is compelling and powerful.
-So you extend them an opportunity to share their story with a key influencer.
-You keep the focus on them, raising their profile and creating prestige.
+- Authority.
+Your customer’s story is compelling and persuasive.
+So you extend them an opportunity to share their story publicly, in the form of an online review, with other customers who are searching for their feedback.

-4. Consistency, or a failure in consistency, creates a review opportunity.
-If you've done amazing work, created a consistently amazing product, you've created ongoing review request opportunities.
-What about when you've let customers down?
-You request their feedback, using it as a trigger to create action.
+- Consistency, or a failure in consistency, creates a review opportunity.
+If you’ve done fantastic work or your service is consistently amazing, you’ve created ongoing review request opportunities.
+What about when you’ve let customers down?
+You request their feedback, using it as a trigger to fix their problem.
+Flag this customer; once you’ve addressed their problem, you can request a review.

-5. Admiration.
-Your customers display behavioral markers showing that they love and/or admire your business.
+- Admiration.
+Your customers display behavioral markers showing that they love and admire your business.
 These customers are the believers and evangelists who are willing to spread the word about your greatness.

 Did you catch that?